italovignoli/libreoffice-migrations/README.md

-# libreoffice-openopen
+# libreoffice-migrations
-Book about migrations to LibreOffice (Open Office Open Standards)
+Book about migrations to LibreOffice